-1. Go to Configuration → Camera → Event → Motion Detection .

-Figure 5-10 Motion Detection

-- 2. Select a camera. - 3.
-Turn on Enable. - 4.
+- 1. Go to Configuration → Camera → Motion Detection . - 2.
+Select a camera. - 3.
+Check Enable. - 4.
 Set the motion detection area. - Click Draw Area or Clear to draw or clear areas.
 The first area is set as full screen by default. - Click Full Screen to set the motion detection area as full screen.
-You can drag on the preview window to draw motion detection areas. - 5.
-Adjust Sensitivity.
-Sensitivity allows you to calibrate how easily movement could trigger the alarm.
-A higher value results in the more readily to triggers motion detection. - 6.
-Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.
-Only certain camera models support this function.
+You can drag on the preview window to draw motion detection areas.